serodriguez68/clean-architecture/part-6-details.md

 - Arrows point towards the higher-level components.
 - All arrows cross boundaries in the same direction.

-## Chapter 34 - The missing chapter
+## Chapter 34 - The missing chapter - Actual implementation details of an architecture

 > Written by Simon Brown